mrts/vaadin-javaee-clinic-patient-queue-example/README.md

 information.
 Choose *b) Application user* and add the user to the group *users*.

-Add user *drteppo* with password *gaSt62reXaZa* for the test to work.
+Add user *drtaivo* with password *gaSt62reXaZa* for the test to work.

 ## References